gobid/knowledge-map-cheatsheets/README.md

-# Knowledge Map Cheat Sheets
+# Knowledge Map Cheat Sheets, by Learning Dollars Talent

 Goal:
 To assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.